 Innovating Minds offers psychological support in schools and workplaces in London and the Midlands.
 Its founder, Asha Patel, was a student at SSE Midlands on the Lloyds Bank Social Entrepreneurs Start Up Programme 2016-17.

 Growing up, we were the only Asian family in the area.
-My parents came come from India and set up a business selling toiletries in Barnsley, South Yorkshire.
+My parents came from India and set up a business selling toiletries in Barnsley, South Yorkshire.
 I grew up in that shop.
 I always knew I wanted to work in business, but I wanted to work in mental health too, so I trained to be a psychologist.

 I didn’t do anything at first because I didn’t have the confidence